manoss96/pregex/docs/source/docstring/pregex.rst

 	2. **Negated class**: This type of class represents the "[^...]" pattern, which can be translated as "match every character except for those defined within the brackets".
-You can tell regular classes by their name, which follows the "AnyBut*" pattern.
+You can tell negated classes by their name, which follows the "AnyBut*" pattern.

 **Combining Classes**

-Classes of the same type can be combined together to form supersets of their characters.
-This be easily done though the use of the bitwise OR operator "|".
+Classes of the same type can be combined together in order to get the union of the sets of characters they represent.
+This can be easily done though the use of the bitwise OR operator "|".
 For example:

 .. code-block:: python

+   from pregex.classes import AnyDigit, AnyLowercaseLetter

    pre = AnyDigit() | AnyLowercaseLetter()
    print(pre.get_pattern()) # This will print "[0-9a-z]"